Geros-dev/delta-demo/README.md

 # delta-demo
-This is a Git and GitHub demo
+This is a Git and GitHub demo.